WaleeTheRobot/order-flow-bot/README.md

 <img src="./images/controlpanel.png" alt="OrderFlowBot Control Panel" style="display: block; margin: 0 auto">

+TODO

 ## Trade Management

-This section has options to manage OrderFlowBot, quickly clear other sections and close trades.
+This section has options to manage OrderFlowBot, quickly clear other sections and close a trade that was triggered from a strategy.

 #### Enabled/Disabled

-Resets all sections and disables or enable the sections.
-No strategies will be checked when disabled is selected.
-This can only be activated when there aren't any positions opened.
+The Enabled/Disabled button is used for enabling and disabling trading.
+An ideal scenario to use this is during economic releases.
+You can click to disable so the bot doesn't check for entries.

+- Enable/Disable trading
+- Closes position entered from a strategy

 #### Auto

 Automatically trades the selected strategies for both long and short.
-Disables the Trade Direction.
 This is **NOT** recommended, but is an option.
 Only custom created advanced strategies should be considered if this option is used.
 None of the default strategies available for OrderFlowBot are designed for fully automated trading.

+- Disables Reset Direction
+- Disables Trigger Strike Price, Long and Short
+- Resets Trigger Strike Price, Long and Short

+#### Alert

+This is useful if you want to see your strategy entries, but want to further analyze for an actual entry.
+You can manually place the trade when it satisfies your requirements.
+Note that the close in the Trade Management section will not close manual entries.

+- Does not submit an order
+- Draws a triangle and plays sound based on triggered strategy

+#### Close

+Use this to close an ATM position triggered by a strategy.

+- Closes ATM position triggered by a strategy
+- Resets the Trigger Strike Price

 #### Reset Direction